What Databases Are For

 Clicking on it will initiate a search through Harvard's other library databases in search of full-text.

 If full-text isn't available, the software will prompt you to put in a Scan and Deliver request.
-We'll get you a PDF of the article, quickly, another way.
+We'll get you a PDF of the article or book chapter another way, typically in a few days.

 Recommendations and Related Research

-Screen real estate is super important: so focus not just on what's directly in front of you, but also on what's off to the side.
-There are always embedded clues that might push your searching forward.
+Check various areas of a database's web page.
+Focus not just on what's directly in front of you, but also on what's off to the side, or down below.
+There will often be embedded clues that might push your searching forward.
+For example, databases often have links to works related to the citation that you're looking at.